tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

 The meaning of MVC has changed over the years in such that MVC moved from a micro to a macro pattern. [^sandro]

 Most software developers that I encounter or interview have a different view on what MVC is then the original pattern, which is the view Robert Martin professes.
-The current most common view was probablycaused for a great deal by the rise of a lot MVC frameworks.
-These frameworks where/are very useful to get a simple application up and running very fast.
+The current most common view was probably caused for a great deal by the rise of a lot MVC frameworks.
+These frameworks were/are very useful to get a simple application up and running very fast.
 But they also helped in transforming the meaning of MVC by labelling frameworks MVC when they don't really match the original definition.

 So in my view the common changed meaning of MVC is a result of the combination of